pippinbarr/cart253-2020/modules/04/elses.md

 }
 ```

 And it works!
-The circle is red while it's on the left, and blue while it's on the right.
+The circle is red while the mouse is on the left, and blue while it's on the right.

 ---